28Pollux28/PythonCodeFragments/README.md

 You can also contribute to this repository by improving documention or any mistakes/errors <br>

 # About
-This repository provides python code fragments anyone can use.
+This repository provides python code fragments anyone can use anytime.